SacredSoulrend/E-commerce-Back-End/README.md

 3. Login to your mysql using the command line/bash.<br>
 In bash: mysql -u [username] -p;

 4. Set up your database by creating a .env file in the project root directory.
-Add your MySQL database configuration as follows:<br>
+Add your sequelize database configuration as follows:<br>

 DB_NAME='ecommerce_db'<br>
 DB_USER='your-database-username'<br>